 Khopra Danda Trek is a new, less explored, off-the-beaten-trekking route in Annapurna region of Nepal.

-Khopra ridge/danda trek is moderate difficult trek, suitable for experience as well as non experience trekkers.This is off the beaten path in Nepal that takes you through picturesque villages,rhododendron forests and open alpine prairies.The trail is new if you like hiking but hate crowds, we suggest you the Khopra danda trek, the best option.
+Khopra Danda Trek is a moderate difficult trek, suitable for experience and non experience trekkers.This is off the beaten path trek in Nepal will take you through picturesque villages, rhododendron forests and open alpine prairies.The trail is new if you like hiking but hate crowds, we suggest you the Khopra danda trek, the best option.
 Khopra ridge trek is one of the best things to do in Nepal for anyone looking to get off the beaten path and hike through picturesque villages and beautiful forest.

 Khopra Danda Trek Difficulty